 This shows the total number of confirmed COVID-19 cases by state, relative to their population.

 Death rates by state

-Despite surges in cases in Arizona and other Sun Belt states, no state has come anywhere near the total death rates so far recorded in New York and New Jersey, which were devastated by COVID-19 back in April.
+Despite surges in cases across the nation, no state has come anywhere near the total death rates so far recorded in New York and New Jersey, which were devastated by COVID-19 back in April.

 See our county-level maps for a more detailed view of case rates and death rates across the US.